CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Methodology

 CLAP-NTP exploits the reasoning capabilities of VLMs to decompose complex instructions $\mathcal{I}$ into intermediate sub-goals and discrete action tokens.
-Modeled as an auto-regressive generator, it predicts the joint sequence of sub-tasks and action indices $Y = [\mathbf{y}_{\text{sub}}, \mathbf{z}_a]$ based on current observations.
+Modeled as an autoregressive generator with parameters $\theta$, it predicts the joint sequence of sub-tasks and action indices $Y = [\mathbf{y}_{\text{sub}}, \mathbf{z}_a]$ from current observations.
 We train CLAP-NTP via next-token prediction:

-This stage unifies robot demonstrations (using ground-truth $\mathbf{z}_a$) and human videos (using pseudo-labels inferred by VD-VAE) for training.
+Here $\ell$ indexes the autoregressive token position in the VLM output sequence of length $L_y$.
+This stage unifies robot demonstrations (using ground-truth $\mathbf{z}_a$) and human videos (using VD-VAE pseudo action tokens $\hat{\mathbf{z}}_a$) for training.
 Since the NTP model shares the training paradigm of the base VLM, it preserves the model's reasoning faculties, enabling direct robot control with robust instruction following.
+After this stage, the trained NTP policy is denoted as $\phi_{\text{pre}}$ for post-training.